wardellii/CyberSecurity-HomeWork-and-Projects/ELK Stack Project/README_Elk.txt

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because the admin has the ability to push configuration and updates to multiple machines in a flexible, agentless, efficient way.
+No configuration was performed manually, which is advantageous because this provides the ability to configure machines in a consistent, repeatable, and scalable way.

 The playbook implements the following tasks:
 - Installs Docker